meta pixel code

 Statute of Limitations on Felonies

-For murder in North Dakota, there is no Statute of Limitations.
+For murder in North Dakota, there is no statute of limitations.
 For sexual abuse of a child, the statute of limitations is 21 years.

 Statute of Limitations on Misdemeanors